Paris in the 18th century: Monuments

 In 1722, Louis XV returned the court to Versailles, and visited the city only on special occasions.

 While he rarely came into Paris, he did make important additions to the city's landmarks.
 His first major building was the École Militaire, a new military school, on the Left Bank.
 Work began in 1753 and was completed in 1760, when the King first visited it.
 A chapel for the school was begun in 1768, and finished in 1773.

 Louis XIV had promised to build a new church dedicated to Saint Genevieve, but it had never gotten underway.
 Louis XV laid the first stone for the new church on 6 September 1764.
 For the opening, a temporary portico of light materials was erected, to show what the church would look like.
 It was not completed until 1790, at the time of the French Revolution of 1789, when it became the Panthéon.

 In 1748, the Academy of Arts commissioned a monumental statue of the king on horseback by the sculptor Bouchardon, and the Academy of Architecture was assigned to create a square, to be called Place Louis XV, where it could be erected.
 The site selected was the marshy open space between the Seine, the moat and bridge to the Tuileries garden, and the Champs-Élysées, which led to the Étoile, convergence of hunting trails on the western edge of the city (now Place Charles de Gaulle-Étoile).
 The winning plans for the square and buildings next to it were drawn by the architect Ange-Jacques Gabriel.
-Gabriel designed two large mansions with a street between them, Rue Royale, designed to give a clear view of the statue in the center of the square.
+Gabriel designed two large mansions with a street between them, Rue Royale, designed to give a clear view of the statue in the centre of the square.
 Construction began in 1754, and the statue was put in place and dedicated on 23 February 1763.
 The two large mansions were still unfinished, but the façades were finished in 1765-66.

-The other monumental major building projects of Louis XV were all on the Left Bank: a new mint, the Hôtel des Monnaies, with a 117-meter façade along the Seine (1767–1775); a new medical school, the École de Chirurgie, designed by Jacques Gondouin (1771–1775), and a new theater for the Comédie Française, called the Théâtre de l'Odéon, designed by the architects Charles de Wailly and Marie-Joseph Peyre, which was begun in 1770, but not finished until 1774.
+The other monumental major building projects of Louis XV were all on the Left Bank: a new mint, the Hôtel des Monnaies, with a 117-metre façade along the Seine (1767–1775); a new medical school, the École de Chirurgie, designed by Jacques Gondouin (1771–1775), and a new theater for the Comédie Française, called the Théâtre de l'Odéon, designed by the architects Charles de Wailly and Marie-Joseph Peyre, which was begun in 1770, but not finished until 1774.

 In addition to classical buildings, Louis XV constructed a monumental fountain, the Fontaine des Quatre-Saisons, richly decorated with classical sculpture by the Bouchardon glorifying the King, at 57-59 rue de la Grenelle.
 While the fountain was huge, and dominated the narrow street, it originally had only two small spouts, from which residents of the neighborhood could fill their water containers.
 It was criticized by Voltaire in a letter to the Count de Caylus in 1739, as the fountain was still under construction: